mareng85/puppet-tor/README.md

       deamon               => true,
     }

-Example: For using as client with Tor DNS:
+For using as client with Tor DNS and with Control Port:

     class{'::tor::client':
        $ensure     	=> running,
        $dns_port 	=> '5353',
+       $control_port    => '9051',
     }